-An exchange student is not admitted to graduate standing at the host campus, but is considuate standing at the host campus standing at the host ca ered a graduate student in residence at the home campus.
+An exchange student is not admitted to graduate standing at the host campus, but is considered a graduate student in residence at the home campus.
 Grades obtained in courses taken by the student enrolled in the intercampus graduate student exchange program are transferred to the home campus for entry on the student's official record.
 Library, health center, and other student privileges are extended by the host campus.